sparsh010/Fixing-/README.md

 # Fixing-
-Nothing is easy when your bind fixing is wrong
+Nothing is easy when your bind's fixing is wrong